achoenix/optical_io/docs/nv_cpo.md

 - the Ethernet switch ASIC has a monolithic packet processing engine
 - 8 SerDes chiplets (two per side)
 - 4 unknown chiplets at the corners
-- 8 optical engines on each side, i.g. a total of 32 OEs
+- 8 active optical engines (extra 1 spare) on each side, i.g. a total of 32 OEs (36 with spares)
 - each optical engine may  support at least 1.6Tb/s (equal to the optical engine in Quantum-X)
 - same 200Gb/s SerDes, 144 lanes pre ASIC
 - liquid cooled